wooster-core/Documentation/OBS: Troubleshooting Guide.md

 **There is a delay in the video.**

 > While recording the video will appear on the recording monitor.
 It will look like there is a delay between what you doing in front of the camera and what is being recorded.
 This is the result of the encoding process the video goes through before being displayed on the recording monitor.
 This delay will not appear on the final .mp4 recording.
-> If the problem persists in the final video, please call the CoRE Consultants at 33-234-6564 or email us at core@wooster.edu.
+> If the problem persists in the final video, please email the CoRE Consultants at core@wooster.edu.